-The budget was prepared giving due considerations to the following guidelines as stated in the Budget Call:
+The budget was prepared giving due consideration to the following guidelines as stated in the Budget Call received from the Ministry of Finance and the Public Service:

 - a) Inflation 5%. - b) Growth (nominal) 8.6%.

 In addition, the following assumptions were made: